 A dangerous trend is emerging in our television culture whereby witty story lines and relatable characters are being exchanged for an inside glimpse into the socialite wife of an Australian multi millionaire.
-In a cheap grab for ratings, Channel Seven has chosen to insult the intelligence of the viewing public by glamorising the life of a scantily clad, cosmetically enhanced, helium voiced Brynne Edelsten.
+In a cheap grab for ratings, some networks choose to insult the intelligence of the viewing public by glamorising the life of a scantily clad, cosmetically enhanced, helium voiced celebrities, in this case Brynne Edelsten.
 The show is summed up brilliantly by Ms. Edelsten when she states, “Acting is a skill, it’s kind of like dancing, but with talking.”
 Thankfully, the only work she does in hospitals, is as a patient.

-Known purely for wearing a revealing dress at the Brownlow Medal celebrations three years ago, the wife of one of Australia’s richest men fills her days by completing mundane, self fulfilling tasks in a manner completely devoid of substance and dignity.
+Known purely for wearing a revealing dress at the Brownlow Medal celebrations three years ago, the wife of one of Australia’s richest men fills her days by completing mundane, self fulfilling tasks.
 The audience gets an insight into her wardrobe, her husband’s collection of cars, boats and planes.
 Lucky us.
 Which segment of society was in demand for this enlightening program?

 Brynne: My Bedazzled Life, shows how a 29 year old Texan woman is but another who has found true love, a seemingly meaningless term in modern society, with a 70 year old Melbourne entrepreneur.
 It is clear to see; the origin of this show was a business lunch featuring an endless supply of French grapes and a bill longer than a phone number, paid for by someone else.
 Perhaps renaming the show, ‘Brynne: I’m in it for the money’ would be more suitable.